appcypher/wasabi/NOTES.md

+### WHAT IS WASABI?
+- Wasabi is a `wasm32-llvm-linux` project.
+- Wasabi is forward-facing and wasm-focused.
+- Wasabi will support wasm-web interop via hostbindings apis.

+### WINDOWS SUPPORT
+- Statically analyze syscalls that are embedded in code.
+- Creating a detailed `mapping structure`.
+- Some examples of POSIX API
+    ```
+    [ FILES ]
+    - open
+    - openat
+    - close

+    [ NETWORK ]
+    - socket
+    - setsockopt

+    [ DYNAMIC LIBRARY ]
+    - dlopen
+    ```

+- CAVEATS
+    - Separated continuation like `select/epoll`
+    - Unmappable syscalls like `ioctl`

 ### ISSUES
 - Replace llvm git clone in `wasmception` with downloading `.tar.gz`s from [llvm download site](https://releases.llvm.org/download.html).
 The clone thing is stupid slow.